Here's who is going where in League Two as transfer window gets going - 3rd Jan 2024

-League Two transfer window: Wrexham keen on Peterborough United's Jonson Clarke-Harris, Doncaster Rovers interested in Crystal Palace youngster, Bradford City have no plans to sell Jake Young and Stockport County boss wants Salford City loanee - 3rd Jan 2024
+League Two transfer window: Morecambe sign free agent, Everton recall player from Forest Green Rovers, Wrexham want Peterborough United's Jonson Clarke-Harris, loanees depart Bradford City and Notts County interested in Norwich City defender - 3rd Jan 2024

 Doncaster Rovers are eyeing up Crystal Palace midfielder Jack Wells-Morrison after Tyler Roberts was recalled by Wolves.